gbif/data-blog/content/post/2021-06-16-gbif-api-beginners-guide.md

 JSON usually isn't a useful format for most end users, **who would usually rather have a table**.
 Turning JSON into a table can usually be done with a little bit of effort depending on the degree of JSON nesting.

-Lets get all of the vernacular names of Tracheophyta back as a data.frame in R.
+Below gets all of the vernacular names of Tracheophyta back as a data.frame in R.

 ```r
 library(jsonlite)